alex-free/alex-free.github.io/a999-activator/readme.md

 ## Downloads

-### Version 1.0.5 (10/5/2025)
+### Version 1.0.7 (10/12/2025)

-* [a999activator-v1.0.5.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.5/a999-activator-v1.0.5.zip) _For Mac OS and for Linux_
+* [a999activator-v1.0.7.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.7/a999-activator-v1.0.7.zip) _For Mac OS and for Linux_

-A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12. x86_64 and ARM64 arches are supported.
+A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12 or newer. x86_64 and ARM64 arches are supported.

 Changes:

-* Linux support for x86_64 and arm64.

-* Improved `get_activation()` function with better error detection.

-* Uses installed tools on your computer first before falling back to internal ones.

-* Changed how dependencies are installed on first run.

-* Removed untethered downgrade (no one tested it and I don't have blobs so I can't maintain it).
+* Now uses my own [idevice-tool-kit](https://github.com/alex-free/idevice-tool-kit) function library.

 [Previous versions](changelog.md).